 The most common valve defects are Stenosis (narrowing of the valves) – a condition in which blood has difficulty passing through the valves.

 Regurgitation – here, the valves fail to close properly, causing leaks.

 Other types of abnormal heart murmurs are more common in older children and adults.
-These are often caused by infections or other health complications that lead to structural damage of the heart.
+These are often caused by infections or other health complications that lead to structural damage to the heart.

-Some common structural heart abnormalities brought on by illness or ageing are:
+Some common structural heart abnormalities brought on by illness or aging are:

 When bacteria from other body parts (commonly from the mouth or throat) enter the bloodstream and are delivered to the heart, infection of the valves and inner lining of the heart may result.
 Left untreated, endocarditis leads to damage and, eventually, destruction of the heart valves.

 This condition most often occurs in people who have existing valve abnormalities.

 This commonly occurs with aging.
 In this condition, the valves may harden, thicken and become narrow.
 Depending on the severity of this condition, it may become considerably harder for blood to pass through the valves and flow into the heart, leading to blood flow turbulence and heart murmurs.